-The Imaging Center provides high quality digital images for online display as well as gallery exhibition design and installation; print publications of the Institution; and other publication needs.
+Though most of our mass-scanning is done in partnership with the Internet Archive, our in-house Imaging Center provides high quality digital images for online display as well as gallery exhibition design and installation; print publications of the Institution; and other publication needs.
 The imaging center is the primary digitizer of all large-format (folio, map) materials held at the Libraries and scans all Smithsonian folio material destined for the Biodiversity Heritage Library.

 Imaging Center Equipment List 10/2012

 - PhaseOne P65+ scanning back with DT RCam and Digital APO Lens System used on a camera stand with strobe lighting

 - BC100 Book Capture System with two PhaseOne P40+ scanning backs angled glass platen and continuous LED lighting

 - Internet Archive Scribe

-CaptureOne imaging software
+- CaptureOne imaging software

-Macaw metadata capture and workflow
+- Macaw metadata capture and workflow

 - Internet Archive biblio software